ionide/FSharp.Analyzers.SDK/docs/content/Getting Started Using.md

 A design-time build is basically an empty invocation of a build.
 It won't produce assemblies but will have constructed the correct arguments to theoretically invoke the compiler.

 There's an alternative way to do this.
 Instead of using the `--project` argument, it's possible to use the `--fsc-args` argument to let the CLI tool construct the needed `FSharpProjectOptions`.
 The `AnalyzeFSharpProjectUsingFscArgs` uses MSBuild to construct the raw `fsc` arguments.
-This potentially be faster (due to MSBuild caching) and more accurate.
+This can potentially be faster (due to MSBuild caching) and more accurate.

 ## Using analyzers in a solution